uio-bmi/immuneML/docs/source/galaxy/galaxy_dataset.rst

           export_formats:
           # only one format can be specified here and the dataset in this format will be
           # available as a Galaxy collection afterwards
-              - Pickle # Can be AIRR (human-readable) or Pickle (recommended for further Galaxy-analysis)
+              - Binary # Can be AIRR (human-readable) or Binary (recommended for further Galaxy-analysis)

 Note that the export format specified here will determine how dataset import should be defined in the subsequent YAML specifications for other immuneML Galaxy tools ('Run immuneML with YAML specification' and 'Simulate events in an immune dataset').
-The recommended format is Pickle, as it is easiest to specify dataset import from Pickle format.
+The recommended format is Binary, as it is easiest to specify dataset import from Binary format.
-If Pickle is chosen as the export format, the dataset definition for subsequent analyses will look like this:
+If Binary is chosen as the export format, the dataset definition for subsequent analyses will look like this:

 .. indent with spaces
 .. code-block:: yaml